 Here are nine small eco-conscious behavioural changes I’ve made in my world over the last few years, as a minor contribution to the health of the greater world.

 These aren’t revolutionary new ideas, just some small commitments to regular habits.
-I also strongly believe that it’s not helpful or attractive to have a self-righteous attitude about our conservation efforts – let’s share ideas and support each other to make small, conscious changes.
+I also strongly believe that it’s not helpful or attractive to have a self-righteous attitude about our conservation efforts – let’s share ideas and support each other to make small, eco-conscious changes.

 I try to buy commonly-used goods in bulk and store them in jars and reusable containers.
 The Source Milford offers a discount for bringing in your own containers, on top of a loyalty programme.
 The staff are friendly and helpful.
 I feel like a kid in a candy store whenever I walk into their spotless, well-displayed shop.